-Drought (not remedied by irrigation) impacts perennials (strawberries, tree crops) as well as annual field crops.
+Drought (not remedied by irrigation) affects perennials (strawberries, tree crops) as well as annual field crops.
 Drier-than-normal soil encourages higher-than-normal temperature and yields diminish as those temperatures drive demand for more water that is not there.
 Examples are maize and soybean in 1988 and 2012, winter wheat in 1989, and maize in 2002.
 For irrigated agriculture, drought leaves insufficient water for irrigation or frost protection (citrus, grapes).

-High winds can blow down plants (lodging rice, soybeans, and wheat) or drop the crop to theground (pistachios).
+High winds can blow down plants (lodging rice, soybeans, and wheat) or drop the crop to the ground (pistachios).
 For saturated soils, shallow rooted trees (almonds) may blow down.

-764 In summary, plants and animals respond to complex conditions over time.
-Some non-extreme 765 values of meteorological variables combine to create extreme agricultural conditions in metrics 766 like THI (instantaneous) or GDD and CH (cumulative).
-To estimate those conditions requires 767 observations and projections at high time and space resolution.
-Climate modelers are encouraged 768 to output agriculture-relevant metrics or provide high time (hourly) resolution for calculating 769 metrics from model output.
-An extreme event can be brief but have impacts expressed during 770 subsequent 'normal' conditions or sustained long after the event occurs.
-Even in a warming 771 world, such episodic extremes remain possible and may even become more likely.
+In summary, plants and animals respond to complex conditions over time.
+Some non-extreme values of meteorological variables combine to create extreme agricultural conditions in metrics like THI (instantaneous) or GDD and CH (cumulative).
+To estimate those conditions requires observations and projections at high time and space resolution.
+Climate modelers are encouraged to output agriculture-relevant metrics or provide high time (hourly) resolution for calculating metrics from model output.
+An extreme event can be brief but have affects expressed during subsequent 'normal' conditions or sustained long after the event occurs.
+Even in a warming world, such episodic extremes remain possible and may even become more likely.